Amanskywalker/ada-lab-programs/README.md

 also don't take any user input in your program

-You can refer sample (sample.cpp) program to get the idea on who to write compatiable program for testing
+You can refer sample (sample.cpp) program to get the idea on how to write compatiable program for testing